Ketty-Odero/Tanzanian-Water-Wells-Prediction-Model/README.md

 - Investigated geographic, demographic, and operational factors.
 - Visualized relationships using stacked bar charts and heatmaps.
+#### Visualizations
+The following visualizations are included in this analysis:

+[well status by region]
 #### Feature Engineering:

 - Encoded categorical variables with label encoding and one-hot encoding.